twinzen/quizapp/PROMPT_TEMPLATE.md

 vocabulary and sentence openers, good pacing, sensory detail used sparingly and well.
 This is not a different story — it is what the student's own story would look like at its best.
 Keep paragraph breaks as blank lines, same convention as the original.
+This sample should have at least over 90 out of 100 marks in Year 7 level.

 [REFERENCE_WRITING]
 <rewritten exemplary version>